 Offered by: College of Business Administration

-The Master of Business Administration curriculum is designed to provide a two-year program of broad professional development.
+The Master of Business Administration curriculum is designed to provide a two-year program if a student is full-time.
 The objectives are to develop a better understanding of the role of the professional manager and the responsibilities within the firm and society; to assist the student in developing a critical approach to decision making and the ability to speak and write effectively and professionally; to develop skills in interpersonal relations; and to develop a sound theoretical understanding of organizations and a management perspective for considering problems and making decisions from the viewpoint of the entire firm, industry and economy.

 Admission to the Program and Requirements

 After a prospective student has submitted the application for admission to the MBA program to the Office of Admissions, the procedure will be as follows:

 - Admission to the MBA program will be granted upon the recommendation of the Director of Graduate Programs at the College of Business Administration.
 Selection will be on the basis of evidence of ability to perform at a high academic level.
 A holistic approach to admission is followed, however, the following criteria are worth noting:

 - four-year Bachelor’s degree

 - GMAT or GRE score taken within the last 5 years (optional)